8ctopus/sciter-components/README.md

 It explores how to build components using Reactor which is Sciter's equivalent to [ReactJS](https://reactjs.org/).

 All controls except the `checkbox`, `groupbox` and `pagecontrol` come from examples found on the sciter website and documentation.
+The pagecontrol development was moved [here](https://github.com/8ctopus/sciter-pagecontrol).

 ![sciter components](screenshot.png)